By MICK ROBERTS ©

 The Cruickshanks also made several alterations to the shop built by Dunk, opposite Stokes Lane, in the early 1950s.
 The Cruickshanks were given approval by Bulli Shire Council to make additions and improvements to the shop and residence, valued at £4,300 in January 1951.
 In April 1952 they were also given approval to extend the shop, valued at £1000.

-During the mid 1950s, Rube and Jack Hargrave built the shop where the hairdressers currently operate at 241 Princes Highway.
-At the time, this was two shops, and on the southern side, the Bulli Newsagency moved from its old location, opposite Stokes Lane.
-The other shop was home to a barber.
+Rube and Jack Hargrave built the shop where the Dumbrells relocated at 241 Princes Highway.
+At the time, two shops traded from the building – on the southern side, the Bulli Newsagency (which had moved from its old location, opposite Stokes Lane) and the other was home to a barber.

 In 1980, the Bulli Newsagency shifted once again, this time to the shop next door on the corner of the Princes Highway and Stokes Lane.
 This shop currently trades as a café.